 At the Bethesda Drug and Alcohol Treatment Program, we recognize the very important role you have with providing the best care for your patients.
 When you are concerned about a patient having problems with their alcohol or drug use, we offer a comprehensive assessment of alcohol and drug use, problematic symptoms, and life area impairments to identify an alcohol or drug disorders diagnosis, and recommendations for level of treatment.

 As his or her physician, you can express your concern and recommend a next step: a specialized assessment at the Bethesda Alcohol and Drug Treatment Program.

 We encourage you to become familiar with the highly recommended protocol for quick screening and consultation, known as Screening and Brief Intervention (SBI).
 It has been shown to be effective for early detection of at-risk and unhealthy alcohol and drug use, and advising the patient about positive steps to take.
 The screens are available here, for your own information, and to suggest it to your patients.
 If you would like a packet with complete information for a physician about SBIRT, please call our Program Manager, Mark Davis at 513 569 6020.

-There is conclusive evidence that helping provide treatment to employees with alcohol and drug disorders is not only an opportunity for them to reclaim their health and productivity, it is cost-effective for employers.
-One example of this outcome is the reduction in the use of medical services by the employees' families after the treatment has been provided.
+There is conclusive evidence that helping provide treatment to team members with alcohol and drug disorders is not only an opportunity for them to reclaim their health and productivity, it is cost-effective for employers.
+One example of this outcome is the reduction in the use of medical services by the team members' families after the treatment has been provided.

-There are various ways employers can identify an employee's possible alcohol or drug problem:
+There are various ways employers can identify a team member's possible alcohol or drug problem: